-Due to ongoing fiscal pressures, departments have opted not to include several items in this year's budget request.
-Some of these items were previously submitted as one-time needs or are directly aligned with Council priorities.
-While they are not part of the proposed budget, the Economic and Community Development (ECD) Department wishes to bring the following items to Council's attention for transparency and potential discussion:
+Due to ongoing fiscal pressures, departments have opted not to include the following items in this year's request.
+Some of these items were previously requested as one-time needs or are directly tied to Council priorities.
+While they are not part of the proposed budget, the requesting departments wish to bring them to the Sub-committee's attention for transparency and potential discussion.

-- BIO Conference 2026 \$100 thousand; consider opting for a different venue - Citywide Holiday Decorations \$170 thousand - Promotores Social Service Navigators \$165 thousand
+- Economic and Community Development - o Bio Conference 2026 \$100 thousand; opt for a different venue - o Citywide Holiday Decorations \$170 thousand - o Promotores Social Service Navigators \$165 thousand.